jordanhiltunen/reprise/README.md

 ### Advantages

+#### Benchmarks

 - **Speed**.
-Reprise can generate events from a series of recurrence rules up to 1000x faster than the alternatives.
+Reprise can generate events from a series of recurrence rules up to 1000x faster.
 - **Memory**.
-Reprise uses up to 700x less memory during schedule expansion than the alternatives.
+Reprise uses up to 700x less memory during schedule expansion.

-- **Exclusion Handling.**
+#### Exclusion Handling

+Beyond performance, one area where Reprise shines is in schedule exclusion handling:

+Suppose you have a recurring series that occurs every Monday from 12:30 PM - 1:00 PM.
+You need to generate future occurrences of this series, excluding those that do not conflict with pre-existing, non-recurring schedule entries; e.g. on one particular Monday, you have schedule entries at 9:00 AM - 9:30 AM, 12:15 PM - 1:00 PM, and 3:30 - 4:30 PM.

+How do you filter out recurring series occurrences that conflict with other schedule entries that exist in your application?

+At time of writing, alternative gems' solutions to this problem are all unfortunately lacking:
+- **None**: It is entirely the responsibility of the client application to handle occurrence exclusions, despite this logic being core to the domain of recurring schedule management.
+- **Date-based exclusion**.
+Client applications can pass specific dates when occurrences should be excluded.
+  This is not sufficient except for in the most simple of circumstances.
+Again, consider our hypothetical Monday @ 12:30 PM recurring series: being able to exclude a specific _date_ from your recurrence rule still requires you to implement your own overlap detection logic to determine whether an occurrence actually conflicts with the start and end times of a schedule entry on a given date.

+These limitations can push a significant amount of schedule recurrence logic onto client applications;
+Reprise improves on this significantly by offering an API to define exclusions with start and end times; Reprise then determines whether any given occurrence overlaps with an exclusion that you have defined, and filters them out during occurrence generation accordingly.

 ### When Performance Matters